At EDPO, we’re committed to protecting and respecting your privacy.

 Right to data portability

 You have the right to ask that we transfer the Personal Data that you shared with us to another provider or that we give you a copy in a machine-readable format so that you can transfer it to another provider.

 How you can access and update your information

 The accuracy of your information is important to us.
 If you change your e-mail address, or if any of the other information we hold is inaccurate or out of date, please send us an e-mail at email@example.com or write to us at Avenue Huart Hamoir 71, 1030 Brussels, Belgium.

 Security precautions in place to protect the loss, misuse or alteration of your information

-When you provide us with personal information, we take steps to ensure that it’s treated securely.
+When you provide us with Personal Data, we take steps to ensure that it’s treated securely.

 Transferring your information outside of the European Economic Area

-As part of the services offered to you through this website, the information which you provide us with may be transferred to countries outside of the European Economic Area (EEA), which includes all EU countries and non-EU countries Iceland, Liechtenstein and Norway.
-By way of example, this may happen for purposes related to your requests to exercise your rights under the GDPR.
+As part of our services, the information that you provide us with may be transferred to countries outside of the European Economic Area (EEA), which includes all EU countries and non-EU countries Iceland, Liechtenstein and Norway.
+By way of example, this may happen for purposes related to your requests to exercise your rights under the GDPR with respect to one of our clients.
 These countries may not have equivalent data protection laws to the EU or benefit from an adequacy decision by the EU Commission.
-By submitting your personal data, you’re agreeing to this transfer and processing.
+By submitting your Personal Data, you’re agreeing to this transfer and processing.
 If we transfer your information outside of the EEA in this way, we will take necessary steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.

 If you use our services while you are outside the EEA, your information may be transferred outside the EEA in order to provide you with those services.